urvashiparashar/urvashiparashar/README.md

 ## ABOUT ME 💁‍♀️
 - 📚 Currently pursuing B.Tech in Computer Science and Engineering
 - 💻 Web Enthusiast
-- 🔍 I am actively looking forward to contribute in web development projects.
+- 🔍 I am actively looking forward to contribute in web development and open source projects.
 - 🍀 I'm currently learning DSA and Java.
 - 🔥 I am eager to explore new things and like to work with new people.
 - 😄 Pronouns: She/her